PoisotLab/ms_straight_lines/manuscript.md

 Because we assume that every flexible link is an independent stochastic event with only two outcomes, we can follow recent literature on probabilistic ecological networks [@PoisCirt16] and represent them as independent Bernoulli trials with a probability of success $p$.
-This approach to modelling is not grounded into the explicit representation of ecological mechanisms know to act on food webs [@PetcBeck08], but rather is intended to capture the fact that any interaction is the outcome of processes that can be represented as probabilistic events [@PoisStou15], and therefore assuming that flexible links can all be represented by Bernoulli events is an appropriate trade-off between biological realism and parameterization requirements.
+This approach does not capture ecological mechanisms known to act on food webs [@PetcBeck08], but rather captures that any interaction is the outcome of many processes which can overall be considered probabilistic events [@PoisStou15].
+The assumption that flexible links can all be represented by Bernoulli events is an appropriate trade-off between biological realism and parameterization requirements.